-Investment properties such as houses and non-functional properties have been included at the trustees' estimate of their fair value at 31 December 2016.
-All investment properties are professionally valued on a rolling 5 year programme.
-During 2016, approximately one-fifth in number of investment properties were professionally valued at open market value by Reeves and Partners Limited.
+Investment properties such as houses and non-functional properties have been included at the trustees' estimate of their fair value at 31 December 2017.
+All investment properties are professionally valued on a rolling 5-year programme.
+During 2017, approximately one-fifth in number of investment properties were professionally valued at open market value by Reeves and Partners Limited and the Diocesan in-house qualified chartered surveyors.
 In accordance with Financial Reporting Standard 102, no depreciation is provided.